 Warren Buffett, one of the greatest investors of all time, recognizes the importance of consuming information.
 “Read 500 pages like this every day,” he said.
 “That’s how knowledge works.
 It builds up like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

 In this article, we compiled our top favorite private equity books.
 These books contain eye-opening stories, clever financial deals, larger-than-life personalities, and creative business concepts.
-We believe they are the best private equity books every private equity investor should read.
+We believe they are the best private equity books every investor should read.

 (Note: We link to each book’s page on Amazon, but these are not affiliate links.
 We don’t earn a commission or any other compensation if you choose to buy one.)
 Most of these books are also available as Kindle eBooks.